DreamMatterLabs/DreamMatterLabs.github.io/_portfolio/project5.md

 alt:

 caption:
-  title: Original Music by Forgotten Dawn
+  title: OST by Forgotten Dawn
-  subtitle: Direct from the studio of Claudio Monteleone
+  subtitle: From the studio of Claudio Monteleone
   thumbnail: assets/img/portfolio/05-thumbnail.jpg
 ---
 Forgotten Dawn is the mind behind the pairing of beautiful ambient music that accompanies the dreamy aesthetic of our dream worlds.